 Value and ticket prices

-Once the term “boutique ski resort” was pegged to the name, the prices shot up.
-However with the devaluation of the Argentine peso, we find the lift tickets to still be a good value for the terrain and infrastructure offered.
+Once the term “boutique ski resort” was pegged to the name, the prices shot up to the range of Chapelco and Cerro Catedral.

 Ski Resort Location: Outside the town of Villa La Angostura in Patagonia, Argentina